xeonmobius/xeupiu/tutorial.md

 ### Setting up the emulator

-1. Download the [latest version of the DuckStation emulator ](https://www.duckstation.org/) (latest version tested: 0.1-6759-gc015039a (dev))
+1. Download the [latest version of the DuckStation emulator ](https://www.duckstation.org/) (latest version tested: [v0.1-7836](https://github.com/stenzek/duckstation/releases/tag/v0.1-7836))
 2. Install the emulator and set it up with your PSX BIOS
 3. Download the Tokimeki Memorial - Forever With You (Rev 4) ROM in Japanese
 4. Configure the emulator by accessing Settings -> Graphics and changing:
 	1. Aspect ratio: 4:3
-	2. Crop: All Borders
+	2. Crop: "All Borders (Aspect Uncorrected)", or if that option is not available, then "All Borders"
 	3. Scaling: Nearest Neighbor (Integer)
+5. Make sure that the Toolbar is disabled (toggle it off in "View > Toolbar")

 #### Linux specific